The Church Calendar: A year with Christ

 🔍 Fifty Days of Resurrection

-The Easter season lasts fifty days, from Easter Sunday to Pentecost, celebrating Christ's victory over death and the birth of the Church.
-This is the Church's longest season of pure joy, when we bask in the light of the Resurrection.
-The Ascension (day 40) and Pentecost (day 50) complete the Paschal Mystery.
+The Easter season lasts fifty days, from Easter Sunday through Pentecost, celebrating Christ's victory over death and the birth of the Church.
+This is the Church's supreme season of joy — the Resurrection is not one mystery among others but the foundation on which all others rest (1 Cor 15:17: "if Christ has not been raised, your faith is futile").
+The Ascension (day 40) and Pentecost (day 50) complete the Paschal Mystery, showing where the Resurrection leads.

 ✝️ The Paschal Mystery

 Easter celebrates not just historical events but eternal realities.
-Christ's death and resurrection become present in each Mass, available to every generation.
-Through baptism and Eucharist, we participate in His victory over sin and death.
+Christ's death and resurrection are made present in each Mass, available to every generation — not merely commemorated but sacramentally re-presented.
+Through Baptism (dying and rising with Christ) and the Eucharist (receiving the Risen Lord), we participate actively in His victory over sin and death rather than observing it from a distance.

 🌱 Ordinary Time: Living the Mystery